Echeveria nodulosa aka Painted Echeveria

 Common names

-Painted Echeveria
+More information about Painted Echeveria

-How to care for Painted Echeveria
+How difficult is it to take care of Painted Echeveria

 Even if you don't have a green thumb, you can successfully care for Painted Echeveria due to its easy-going nature.